Attorney • advisor • author • advocate for people, animals & the EnVironment

 BIOGRAPHY

-Organizations she works with include BlueNalu, Kadem Sustainable Impact Corporation, Catskill Animal Sanctuary, Lantern Publishing and Media, NADAP (a social services organization supporting disadvantaged and vulnerable people), Institute for Animal Happiness, the Humane Society of the United States, Coronado Floral Association, Animal Protection and Rescue League and Save the Trees Coronado.
+Organizations she works with include BlueNalu, HEART (Humane Education Advocates Reaching Teachers) Kadem Sustainable Impact Corporation, Catskill Animal Sanctuary, Lantern Publishing and Media, NADAP (a social services organization supporting disadvantaged and vulnerable people), Institute for Animal Happiness, Humane World for Animals, the Center for a Humane Economy, Pacific Animal Welfare Society (PAWS), Animal Protection and Rescue League and Save the Trees Coronado.

 Previously Christine served as General Counsel and Corporate Secretary of ICSC, the largest global trade association for the retail real estate industry.